Qtyb/Helicopter/README.md

 # Helicopter simulator project in javascript
-# Works properly on Microsoft Edge
+# Works properly only on Microsoft Edge